This article investigates how to improve broken processes. It is the seventh strategy presented in our article: The Top 10 Customer Service Strategies

 A senior manager in a large organisation has direct internal access to anyone in that organisation, so if something needs doing, the process is easy.

 However, if a member of the public (a customer!) tries to get the same thing done they must do so via a website that goes in loops, drops out on you, or worse, takes all your extensive details that have had to be typed in.

 Then, just imagine in the system says that they can’t help: a regular occurrence for things like insurance and credit card applications.

-Or, when ringing an organisation, having navigated the ridiculous automatic telephone system with 4 options, then 6 options then 4 again, none of which apply to the query, one gets through to a person whose scripted answers and limited ability to help are set by “company policy”.
+Or, when ringing an organisation, having navigated the ridiculous automatic telephone system with four options, then six options then four again, none of which apply to the query, one gets through to a person whose scripted answers and limited ability to help are set by “company policy”.